cainza/openshift-app-dev-demo/README.md

 ## 4. Openshift Serverless

   We use quarkus native built applications.
 We use this for the startup times required for Openshfit Serverless.
-Since we are using a mesh of microservices the minimum count has been set to 1 container.
+Since we are using a mesh of microservices the minimum count has been set to 0 container.
 The reason for this is that it takes a few seconds for everything downstream to start up.

-  On the event statistics endpoint we will set the minimum to 0 so that we can show it starting up as needed.
-This same microservices will also run an instance per request to show how it scales depending on requests.
+  On the event statistics endpoint we will set the minimum to 1 so that we can show it starting a new instance up as needed.
+The purpose is to show it handling a each new request with a new pod instance.

   Note: You have to access both the rest-fights and the ui-superheroes external links directly once when using self service mesh signed certificates (The default for this demo).
 HTTPs is a requirement for using Serverless on Service mesh.
 If don't access the rest-fights service the and accept the self signed certificate then the UI will not work correctly as it calls that service.